vishal11u/FormPilot/README.md

   redirect_url text,
   created_at timestamp with time zone default timezone('utc'::text, now()) );
+Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 create table submissions (
   id uuid primary key default uuid_generate_v4(),